-What we forget or is less known is that scorpions are very common everywhere.
-Not only can they be found in every corner of the globe in six of seven continents in the world, but they can also live in arid deserts in Chile to the Sahara Desert.
-And guess where they were found by our student researchers from our Biology programme in the University: in the dry, leafy environments of Chikkadunna Sandra, Bengaluru.
+What we forget or rather what is less known is that scorpions are very common everywhere.
+Not only can they be found in every corner of the globe in six of the seven continents in the world, but they can also live in arid deserts, from Chile to the Sahara Desert.

 A new species in the backyard of our undergraduate campus

-In a scorpion survey led by Shomen Mukherjee with student Nikhil Dandekar, as part of the undergraduate Biology programme, not far from the campus, they chanced upon a species of scorpion in the bark and leaf litter of an Acacia plantation around the village of Chikkadunna Sandra.
-Part of the scorpion genus Isometrus, they had to work on identifying the exact species of the scorpion by comparing it to four other varieties well known to India.
+In a scorpion survey led by Shomen Mukherjee with student Malay Pandey, as part of the undergraduate Biology programme, not far from the campus, they chanced upon a species of scorpion in the bark and leaf litter of an Acacia plantation around the village of Chikkadunnasandra.
+Part of the scorpion genus Isometrus, they had to work on identifying the exact species of the scorpion by comparing it to four other varieties well known in India.

 The study began by collecting the scorpions, which involves capturing them using ultraviolet light.
 Around 9 specimens (7 males and 2 females) were collected and photographed in great detail and preserved in ethanol collection jars.
-The specimens were then studied with a Leica microscope to understand the morphology, or their size and shape and structure, especially in comparison with other Isometrusscorpions.
-The process included statistical and molecular analysis – to determine classification of the samples, and to extract genomic DNA to deposit at the Gen Bank.
+The specimens were then studied with a Leica microscope to understand the morphology, or their size and shape, and structure, especially in comparison with other Isometrus scorpions.
+The process included statistical and molecular analysis – to determine the classification of the samples and to extract genomic DNA to deposit at the Gen Bank.

 Naming the new species after František Kovařík